Getting your Trinity Audio player ready...

 “We can’t charge at everything when we hunt.
 We need strategies.
 Plans.
 Think things through.
 So that means you can’t run off or act without us being in sync.
 Together, like one.”

-I didn’t know if the concepts were foreign or not, but I knew I needed to communicate with her on a higher level than just commands.
+I didn’t know if the concepts were foreign or not, but I knew I had to reach her on a higher level than just commands.

 Hellie walked around me in circles twice and barked toward the woods.